Key Takeaways

 Step-by-Step: How Superfunding a 529 Plan Works

-This contribution strategy uses gift tax averaging - spreading one large contribution over five years for tax purposes.
-Here’s how to apply this excellent strategy step by step.
+This contribution strategy uses gift tax averaging by spreading one large contribution over five years for tax purposes.
+Here is how to apply this strategy step by step.

 Step 1: Check the Current Gift Tax Exclusion Limits

-Before starting, verify the IRS's federal gift exclusion amount for the year.
-Multiply that by five to calculate your superfunding cap per beneficiary.
+Before starting, verify the IRS federal gift exclusion amount for the year.2 Multiply that amount by five to calculate your superfunding cap per beneficiary.
 Staying under this threshold helps you avoid making a taxable gift.

-These annual contribution limits play a critical role in determining your contribution amounts and maintaining compliance.
+These annual contribution limits play a key role in determining your contribution amounts and maintaining compliance.

 Step 2: Make a Lump-Sum Contribution

-Once you’ve confirmed the limits, contribute the full annual contribution x 5 amount to the 529 college savings plan.
-These education savings plans are among the most tax-advantaged accounts available for meeting college expenses.
+Once you confirm the limits, contribute the full annual contribution multiplied by five to the 529 college savings plan.
+These education savings plans offer tax advantages that can help with future college expenses.

-529 plans can be used for a wide range of educational expenses, including prepaid tuition plans, K-12 education, college, graduate school, and even trade schools - so long as the institution qualifies as an eligible educational institution.
+529 plans can be used for a wide range of educational expenses, including prepaid tuition plans, K-12 education, college, graduate school, and trade schools, as long as the institution qualifies as an eligible educational institution.

 Tip